twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2550 (2020-01-14) – The program will add watermarks when generating fonts.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2555 (2020-01-24) – The program will add watermarks to generated fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 Under the **Help** menu is an item labeled **Register...** (the same item in version 12.0 is in **Help: Buy** along with **Buy Now** and `TTIPOFTHEDAYFORM` in version 3.0 until 6.5) when this executed a screen will pop up giving the registration code.

 ## Windows version compatibility
-* Windows Vista and later – 12.0.0.2554
+* Windows Vista and later – 12.0.0.2555
 * Windows XP – 10.0
 * Windows 2000 – 7.0
 * Windows 95, 98, ME and NT 4.0 – 6.0.1

 ## User Data (Glyph Transformer scripts omitted)
-To quote the user manual: FontCreator uses several data files for advanced settings and customizations.
+To quote the user manual: “FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
-If you want to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows XP, Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in file properties).
+If you want to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows XP, Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in file properties).”

 * **bookmarks.txt** (version 5.0 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically when the user exits the program.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.